tejuiceB/Startup_Analyst_Agent/Readme.md

 5. Production-ready AI development

 ---

-## 📝 License

-This project is for educational and demonstration purposes.

----

-## 👨‍💻 Author

-**Tejas**
-- Built with the mindset: "What would Mark Zuckerberg do?"
-- Focus on simplicity, security, and production readiness
-- Every change impacts minimal code
-- Security is tight, always production-ready

----

 ## 🎯 Conclusion

 The **Startup Investor Agent** demonstrates how multiple specialized AI agents can work together to automate complex investment analysis workflows.
 By combining document processing, memory systems, and intelligent analysis, we've created a tool that helps investors make faster, more informed decisions.